Principal Investigator

 MRC-LMB, University of Cambridge, Ph.D

-Imperial College London, BSc Biochemistry/Biotechnology Profile: UK DRI - Imperial College London - Researcher Interview
+Imperial College London, BSc Biochemistry/Biotechnology Profile: Imperial College London - UK DRI - Researcher Interview

 Email: yu.ye1@imperial.ac.uk